 |Production country:||Deutschland 2018|

-Axel (Johannes Kienast) would like to be a hero.
-One that his dream woman Jenny (Emilia Schüle) would lie at his feet and the mean man (Sascha Alexander Gersak) would be afraid of.
-But unfortunately he only succeeds in this in his dreams.
-In fact, Axel is more of a rabbit's foot that has to be farmed for Manne and ignored by Jenny.
+Axel (Johannes Kienast) would love to be a hero.
+One who would have his dream girl Jenny (Emilia Schüle) at his feet and who the mean Manne (Sascha Alexander Gersak) would be afraid of.
+But unfortunately he only succeeds in his dreams.
+In fact, Axel is more of a rabbit's foot who has to slave for Manne and who is ignored by Jenny.
 In the Karl May fan Heiner (Christian Grashof) Axel finds a (blood) brother in spirit.
 Through him Axel gets the courage to break out of his comfort zone and let his daydreams become reality.
 But is Axel really ready to be a real hero?

-This also applies to the cast, which doesn't make use of the usual suspects in the pool - with the possible exception of Emilia Schüle, who again convincingly demonstrates her acting versatility here.
-All these are plus points that "Axel the Hero" can claim for itself.
-Nevertheless: Unfortunately, the movie doesn't always work as it would like to.
-Figures like Karl-May-Fan Heiner are a nice idea, but they seem too artificial to really convince.
-And also the humor sometimes takes on a bit too strange traits.
+This also applies to the cast, which does not use the pool of the usual suspects - apart from Emilia Schüle perhaps, but she again convincingly demonstrates her acting versatility.
+These are all plus points that Axel, the hero can claim for himself.
+Still, the film unfortunately doesn't always work the way it would like to.
+Characters like Karl May fan Heiner are a nice idea, but seem too artificial to be really convincing.
+And the humor also takes on a little too odd at times.

-"Axel, der Held" is a charming and somehow also likeable movie - but one that also needs getting used to.
-The story isn't as much fun as one might expect from the many original ideas.
-The convincing ensemble, a few haunting moments and the essentially pleasantly unadapted staging, however, ensure that this unusual heroic story, despite its weaknesses, is still worth seeing for lovers of German arthouse cinema of the lighter kind!
+Axel the Hero is a charming and somehow likable film - but one that also takes a lot of getting used to.
+The story just isn't as much fun as one might actually hope, given the number of original ideas.
+In the end, however, the convincing ensemble, a few haunting moments and the pleasantly inappropriate staging at its core ensure that this unusual heroic story is still well worth seeing for lovers of German program cinema of the lighter kind, despite its weaknesses!

 An article by Frankfurt-Tipp